Sgvkamalakar/CodeSmith/idea.md

-# Project Title: AI-Powered Code Translator Tool
+# Project Title: AI-Powered Code Translator and Generator Tool

 ## Objective:
 To develop a robust tool that leverages OpenAI's GPT for code translation across programming languages.